Recent site activity

 Access Fedora Filesystem from OS X

-The following will let you see Fedora box in Finder and mount home directories.
+The following will let you see Fedora box in Finder and mount Linux home directories.
 You can also add additional share points.
-Both can be used as locations for Time Machine.
+Any share point can be used as locations for Time Machine backups.

 yum install netatalk